phouse512/TweetBeat/README.md

 You can use the following 5 commands from the virtualenv to install these libraries:
 ```
-  pip install Flask
+  $ pip install Flask
-  pip install wtforms
+  $ pip install wtforms
-  pip install twitter
+  $ pip install twitter
-  pip install nltk
+  $ pip install nltk
-  pip install BeautifulSoup
+  $ pip install BeautifulSoup
 ```

 If all installed successfully, the installation of TweetBeat is now complete!
 All that is needed is for you to start the server (running via Flask).
 If you notice, there is a file called test.py in the main directory.
-All that you need to do to start the server is to call the following line from the commmand line.
+All that you need to do to start the server is to call the following line from the commmand line (you should still be in virtualenv at this point).

 ```
   python test.py